Dirt bikes are a great way for younger riders to get some biking experience, but what are the laws and regulations surrounding them in the UK?

 Dirt bikes are used in the sport of Motocross and are produced to be most suited for off-road tracks.

-This means things like headlights, number plates and a horn are all unnecessary additions that add weight and serve no purpose to the rider.
+This means things like headlights, number plates, and a horn are all unnecessary additions that add weight and serve no purpose to the rider.

-Manufacturers, therefore, produce dirt bikes without all these road features and focus more on giving the bike the right knobbly tyres, suspension systems and gearing, this can make the bikes highly unsuitable for everyday road use.
+Manufacturers, therefore, produce dirt bikes without all these road features and focus more on giving the bike the right knobbly tyres, suspension systems, and gearing; this can make the bikes highly unsuitable for everyday road use.

-*There are other necessary factors that play into being able to ride a dirt bike on a public road or in a public place, which we will look at next.
+Note: You do need the correct licence in order to ride a dirt bike on a public road or in a public place, which we will look at next.